Google Earth Enterprise Documentation Home | Fusion resources and projects

 gepolymaskgen --base_image imagery.khvr --feather -100 --or_mask world_coastlines_4326.shp --output_mask imagery-mask.tif

-command to expand farther away from the coastline mask or closer to the coastline mask as desired.
+Larger or smaller negative feather values may be specified with the gepolymaskgen command to expand farther away from the coastline mask or closer to the coastline mask as desired.

 Example output for creating the mask and screenshots are included below: